French court clears Continental of Concorde crash

 The verdict comes over a decade after the accident helped to spell the end of the supersonic airliner.
 A previous court ruled that a small metal strip that fell onto the runway from a Continental aircraft just before the Concorde took off from Paris, caused the crash.

-Continental was originally fined 200,000 euros and ordered to pay the Concorde’s operator, Air France (AIRF.PA), a million euros in damages.
+Continental was originally fined 200,000 euros and ordered to pay the Concorde’s operator, Air France, a million euros in damages.
 Continental appealed the verdict which it described as unfair and absurd.

 Welder John Taylor was cleared of a 15-month suspended prison sentence for having gone against industry norms and used titanium to forge the piece that dropped off the plane.

-Continental, now part of United Continental Holdings (UAL.N), had been ordered under the original ruling to pay 70 percent of any damages payable to families of victims.
-Airbus parent EADS EAD.PA would have to pay the other 30 percent.
+Continental, now part of United Continental Holdings, had been ordered under the original ruling to pay 70 percent of any damages payable to families of victims.
+Airbus parent EADS would have to pay the other 30 percent.

 The crash sped up the demise of the droop-nosed Concorde - the fastest commercial airliner in history and a symbol of Franco-British co-operation - as safety concerns coupled with an economic downturn after 9/11 drove away its wealthy customers.